Common employee IT security challenges (ITSAP.00.005)

 Mishandling sensitive information

-A lost, stolen, or compromised mobile device (e.g. phone, laptop, or tablet) can allow unauthorized access to your organization’s network, which puts not only your own information at risk but also that of your organization.
-Follow the advice in ITSAP.00.001 Using your Mobile Device Securely to reduce this risk.
+A lost, stolen, or compromised mobile device, such as a phone, laptop, or tablet, can allow unauthorized access to your organization’s network.
+This puts not only your own information at risk but also that of your organization.
+Be sure to keep track of your devices, and maintain situational awareness.
+If your device is missing, contact your IT department immediately.

 Downloading unauthorized applications